Ketosis Symptoms: the Bridge Between Experience and Science – Introduction

 It Takes Some Days for the Body to Adapt

 The metabolic switch takes some days to take over, and in the meantime, the body has to adapt to this new metabolic state.
 The symptoms of nutritional ketosis are mostly caused by the installment of this new mechanism at play.
-Imagine a factory that produces energy from the wind, but suddenly they change to another natural source of energy like a nearby river.
-The factory would have to change its machinery to process the new source of energy, and it will take some time.
+Imagine a factory that produces energy from the wind, but suddenly, they change to another natural source of energy, like a nearby river.
+The factory would have to change its machinery to process the new source of energy, and it would take some time.

 In an analogous manner, the cells need to increase the machinery suitable for ketone body metabolism, and the system might struggle until the process is completed.